BgeeDB/bgee_web/README.md

 > [!NOTE]
 >
-> Formatting will be run automatically when you commit.
+> Formatting will be run automatically when you commit with `husky` and `lint-staged`.

 Just lint: